benhamill/wending-warrens/kobolds/non-kobolds.md

 ## Big People

+Kobolds have a term for societies and cultures dominated by humans, elves, dwarves, orcs, half-elves, halflings, etc. which more or less translates to "Big People".
+Though not all the species that kobolds generally classify as Big People are actually much bigger than kobolds in size, the label groups them because of their shared social and cultural ideas, especially ones that differ from those broadly held by kobolds.
 To say that kobolds have a contentious relationship to the societies of Big People would be an extreme understatement.
-As you may have guessed from its usage within this document, kobolds have a term for societies and cultures dominated by humans, elves, dwarves, orcs, half-elves, halflings, etc. which more or less translates to "Big People".
-Though not all the species that kobolds generally classify as Big People are actually much bigger than kobolds in size, the label groups them because of their shared social and cultural ideas, especially ones that differ from those broadly held by kobolds.

 Especially societies dominated by humans and elves tend to have extremely negative views of kobolds.
 Many consider them to be animals or barely above—a